rtCamp/docs.rtcamp.com/easyengine/faq.md

 ##### Q 9.
 Which operating systems are supported by EasyEngine?

-EasyEngine v3 supports all Ubuntu Distro ( till its end of Life) and Debian 7.
+EasyEngine v3.x supports  Ubuntu vsersion 12.04 , 14.04 and Debian 7 & 8.

 Centros or any other Linux Distro is not currently supported.
 They are also not on the product roadmap in the near future.